jundaz/jundaz.github.io/_pages/about.md

 <div>
 <div style="font-size:15pt"><strong>Feature-Grid Based Texture synthesis and transfer</strong></div>
 </div>
-<div style="font-size:12pt">Texture synthesise and transfer has been a popular topic
+<div style="font-size:12pt">Texture synthesis and transfer has been a popular topic
-in recent years, this project aims to develop a novel method of texture synthesis and transfer based on a neural implicit representation of arbitrary object and provide a robust tool that would allow transfering such object as texture to arbitrary target surface. </div>
-[Project Page(comming soon)]<br/>
+in recent years, this project aims to develop a novel method of texture synthesis and transfer based on a neural implicit representation of arbitrary object and provide a robust tool that would allow transfering such object as texture to arbitrary target surface.
+Since this method is based on a 2d feature- grid, it allows some interesting computer vision based manipulation.</div> [Project Page(comming soon)]<br/>
 <p float="left">
   <img src="../images/beetles_spike.png" width="340"/>